 The City uses the NIGP Code for vendor management.
 The Code is the most widely used commodity/service code in the public sector.
-Several agencies in South Florida use the Code including: Broward County, Broward Schools, Coral Springs, Hollywood, Ft.
+Several agencies in South Florida use the Code including Broward County, Broward Schools, Coral Springs, Hollywood, Ft.
 Lauderdale, Lauderdale Lakes, Miami, Miramar, Tamarac, and the State of Florida.
 So, if you’re a registered vendor with any one of those entities, you should be familiar with the Code.

 The Code allows:

-- Vendors to register and assign themselves codes associated with the products and services they offer.
+Vendors to register and assign themselves codes associated with the products and services they offer.

-- Purchasing to effectively source purchases by matching the right vendors to the right bid opportunity.
+Purchasing to effectively source purchases by matching the right vendors to the right bid opportunity.

-- The City to report exactly what its buying, how much, and from whom.
+The City to report exactly what it's buying, how much, and from whom.

-Local Business Preference Program (Procurement Code Section 38-128)
+Local Business Preference Program (Procurement Code Section 38-129)

-The City of Deerfield Beach is committed in insuring the participation of City of Deerfield Beach Businesses as contractors and subcontractors for the procurement of goods and services.
+The City of Deerfield Beach is committed in ensuring the participation of City of Deerfield Beach Businesses as contractors and subcontractors for the procurement of goods and services.
 The City encourages offerors to participate in the City of Deerfield Beach's voluntary Local Business Program by including, as part of their bid package, the Local Business Tax Receipt, representing it has a principal place of business physically located within the City of Deerfield Beach for a period of at least one year prior to the date of the release of the solicitation.

-Disadvantaged Business Enterprise Program (Procurement Code Section 38-142)
+Disadvantaged Business Enterprise Program (Procurement Code Section 38-130)

 The Deerfield Beach City Commission has established a voluntary Small Business Enterprise (SBE) Program to encourage and foster the participation of Certified Small Business Enterprises (SBE’s) in the central procurement activities of the City.
-The City will accept certifications from governmental agencies with a certification program, such as Broward County and State of Florida.
-If meeting the SDBE goal through the use of a subcontractors, Offeror must provide a detailed explanation of the type of work to be performed by those subcontractors and how the work equates to 50% or more of the work.
+The City will accept certifications from governmental agencies with a certification program, such as Broward County and the State of Florida.
+If meeting the SDBE goal through the use of subcontractors, the Offeror must provide a detailed explanation of the type of work to be performed by those subcontractors and how the work equates to 50% or more of the work.